-However, you will note a slightly different pattern to the growth of Z than we saw under negative autoregulation.
+Note the different pattern to the growth of Z than we saw under negative autoregulation.
 When modeling negative autoregulation, the concentration of the protein approached steady state from below.
 In the case of the FFL, the concentration of Z grows so quickly that it passes its eventual steady state concentration and then returns to this steady state from above.

 We can interpret from the model why the FFL allows for a fast response time as well as why it initially passes the steady state concentration.
 At the start of the simulation, Z is activated by X very quickly.
-X regulates the production of Y as well, but at a lower rate than the regulation of Z because Y only has its own degradation to slow this process.
+X activates Y as well, but at a lower rate than the regulation of Z because Y only has its own degradation to slow this process.
 Therefore, more Z is initially produced than Y, which causes the concentration of Z to shoot past its eventual steady state.